 On Friday, authorities arrested a suspect connected with the attack who was found wearing black army fatigues and carrying ammunition which Thai security services have been able to link to a number of insurgent attacks including the elaborate robbery of a gold shop in the Na Thawi district of Songkhla province in which at one stage, it was claimed ฿85 million in gold was stolen.
 Later police reports suggested, however, a lower figure.

 Proceeds from the heist believed to have been taken into Kedaj state in Malaysia by insurgents

 The heist was later attributed to key players in the southern insurgency and it was understood that the haul and proceeds from it were taken south through the Malaysian border into Kedah state.

+The arrest of the suspect occurred on Friday night.
 He was taken to Ingkayut Borihan, a military facility in Pattani province.
 It is understood that he is a Thai national from the Khok Pho district of Pattani.